MasaK2010/OJIPLasso/README.md

 - MAE = 0.38 mM
 - AD-out = 2 samples

-In the example, the model successfully identifies samples outside the applicability domain, ensuring reliable predictions within the trained parameter space.
+In the example available in this repository, the model successfully identifies samples outside the applicability domain, ensuring reliable predictions within the trained parameter space.

 ---